Applications for intern positions (for summer 2022/23) are now closed.

 We offer a relaxed yet stimulating work environment where you will be challenged and your skills as a researcher extended.

-We are looking for smart students who are interested in further study and research.
+We are looking for smart students who are interested in research and intend to pursue postgraduate study.
 The key characteristics we seek are:

 interest in the issues we study.

 While we mostly do economic research, we are not only seeking economics students.
 Students should have a strong background in economics, mathematics, statistics, geography or a similar field.
 Please note internships are not suitable for candidates who have completed a PhD in economics.

 We welcome applications from individuals who have completed some or all of their tertiary study outside New Zealand.
 However, if this is you please don’t assume we’ve heard of your university or understand how the grading system in your country works.
 The more relevant information you can provide us with, the better we’ll be able to assess your application.

 The economics department at [your university] is ranked second in [country] by [source, with link].

 My GPA of 5.5 on a 6-point scale puts me on the 95th percentile of economics graduates at [university]. [link that verifies information]

 HD is the highest grade awarded in undergraduate courses at [your university].
 This grade is awarded to approximately the top 5% of students in each course. [link that verifies information].